c3lang/c3-web/src/content/docs/references/docs/optionals_advanced.md

 /**
  * Function modifies 'buffer'
+ * Returns an Optional with a 'char[]' “Result”
+ *  OR an “Empty” Optional with an “Excuse”
+**/
- * Returns an optional with a 'char[]' result or an empty with an 'Excuse' **/ fn char[]! read_file(String filename, char[] buffer)
+fn char[]! read_file(String filename, char[] buffer)
 {
-    // Return 'Excuse' if opening a file failed, using rethrow `!` File file = file::open(filename, "r")!;
+    // Return “Excuse” if opening a file failed, using Rethrow `!` File file = file::open(filename, "r")!;

     // At scope exit, close the file.
-    // Discard the `Excuse` from file.close() with (void) cast defer (void)file.close();
+    // Discard the “Excuse” from file.close() with (void) cast defer (void)file.close();

-    // Return 'Excuse' if reading failed, using rethrow `!` file.read(buffer)!;
+    // Return “Excuse” if reading failed, using Rethrow `!` file.read(buffer)!;
-    return buffer; // return a buffer 'result'
+    return buffer; // return a buffer “Result”
 }

 fn void! main()